VinnieRossi/katacoda-scenarios/rhoar-spring-boot/monitoring/04-add-health-checks.md

-# Navigate OpenShift and understanding Health Checks
+# Implementing Health Checks

-Now that our project has been deployed to OpenShift we are able to see it in OpenShift's web view.
-From there we can see information about our project and verify that we're able to connect to it through OpenShift.
+Now that our project has been deployed to OpenShift and we've verified that we're able to hit our endpoint, it's time to add a health check to the application.

 **1. View Health Checks**